Relayer

 The relayer maps

-plus payload shape to worker routes:- →
+plus payload shape to worker routes:- → built-in compute module →

-- / / →
+- / / → built-in shared resource module →

 - / →

-- and other Oracle requests →
+- and other legacy Oracle request types → built-in fetch/query module →

 - / / → internally for operator sync only